krishnakanthpps/PerfDashboard/README.md

 * Twitter
 * SNMPTrap
 * geoIP

-Extendable with Ruby (JRuby run-time for performance).

-Logstash Forwarder is written in Go.

 Brokers go to Lucene <strong>index</strong> accessed by the storage and search server which has a web interface.